-The EOG assessments may be administered in either as paper or computer-based fixed forms.
-The state's goal is to gradually transition test administration for EOG and EOC to the computer mode as districts are able to build their resources and technology capacity.
+The EOG assessments may be administered in either as paper or computer based fixed forms.
+The state's goal is to gradually transition EOG and EOC test administration to computer mode as districts are able to build their resources and technology capacity.
 For the 2012-13 administration, all EOGs were administered in paper mode.
-Beginning with the 2014-2015 administration, the grade 7 EOG ELA/reading and math was available in both paper and computer mode.
+Beginning with the 2014-2015 administration, the grade 7 EOG was available in both paper and computer mode.